-Joseph E. Swartz is the is the Director of Business Transformation for Franciscan Alliance, a part of Franciscan St. Francis Health, in Indianapolis, Indiana.
+Joseph E. Swartz is the is the Administrative Director of Business Transformation for Franciscan Alliance, which owns Franciscan Health, based in Indianapolis, Indiana.
 He has been leading continuous improvement efforts for over 20 years, including over ten years in healthcare, and has led more than 200 Lean and Six Sigma improvement projects.

 Joe consulted from 1993 to 2005, working in automotive engineering (General Motors), semiconductor manufacturing (Endevco), industrial product manufacturing (Spraying Systems), pharmaceutical manufacturing (Baxter and Eli Lilly), and aerospace assembly (Allied Signal and Honeywell).
 At Honeywell, Joe was trained as a Six Sigma Black Belt.